Agent Management API

 });

-// Day 30: Delete all agent data (works without registration!)
+// Day 30: Delete all agent data (works without registration when cascade=true!)

 const result = await cortex.agents.unregister("agent-xyz", {